 - The driver must record the ending mileage (odometer reading).

-- All trash and personal items have been removed from the vehicle.
+- All trash, debris and personal items have been removed from the vehicle.
 Failure to remove trash and debris will result in a $50.00 cleaning charge.

 - Any minor damages or maintenance needs are to be noted on the trip ticket.

-- The driver must place all completed paperwork, gas receipts, credit card(s), keys and associated information in the trip ticket envelope, and place the trip ticket in the key drop box immediately upon return to campus.
+- The driver must place all completed paperwork, gas receipts, credit card(s), keys and associated information in the trip ticket envelope, and return to DPS immediately upon return to campus.
 This procedure has been established to insure that the driver limits his/her liability for the vehicle, and to insure that the vehicle will be available and ready for its next use.
 Vehicles must be returned to the correct parking lot so that they can be readily found for use or service.
 Failure to return vehicles to the Kaufman lot at the end of your trip may result in a $25.00 fine.

 Policies Governing The Use Of College Fleet Vehicles (Overview):